ZeusNetworkHQ/orpheus/README.md

 - Deriving Bitcoin addresses using Taproot
 - Constructing and sending transactions

-### Locking tBTC to Mint zBTC
+### Step 3: Lock BTC to Mint zBTC

-The process of locking tBTC (Bitcoin on the Bitcoin network) to mint zBTC (wrapped Bitcoin on Solana) involves several steps.
+The process of locking BTC (Bitcoin on the Bitcoin network) to mint zBTC (wrapped Bitcoin on Solana) involves several steps.
 This section details the complete flow from checking bucket status to monitoring deposit progress.

 #### Purpose